grai-io/grai-core/docs/pages/api-docs/grai_source_metabase/adapters.md

 **Returns**:

-- `GenericEdgeMetadataV1` - grai metadata object for the Edge.
+  Grai metadata object for the Edge.

 **Raises**: